Peterpiotr/siguren-documentation/docs/source/equipment/control-interface/ms-hmi.rst

 .. include:: ../equipment/_img/substitutions.rst

-The MotoSuiveur HMI (MSHMI) is a Schneider Magelis/Harmony HMI STU 655/855 color graphic touchscreen terminal programmed with the MotoSuiveurHMI firmware by Siguren technologies.
+The MotoSuiveur® HMI (MSHMI) is a Schneider Magelis/Harmony HMI STU 655/855 color graphic touchscreen terminal programmed with the MotoSuiveur®HMI firmware by Siguren technologies.
-MotoSuiveur HMI communicates with the MotoSuiveur controller via MODBUS RTU 485 protocol.
+MotoSuiveur® HMI communicates with the MotoSuiveur® controller via MODBUS RTU 485 protocol.

-MSHMI significantly expands the capabilities of MotoSuiveur system by allowing:
+MSHMI significantly expands the capabilities of MotoSuiveur® system by allowing:

-- Monitoring of actual MotoSuiveur system status
+- Monitoring of actual MotoSuiveur® system status
 - Displayng value of oddometer
 - Displayng value of  brake counter
 - Displayng warning and fault messages and guidance on how to solve them
 - Displaying log of events.
 Last 10 events are stored in memory after MSHMI reset or power off
-- Change the MotoSuiveur settings.
+- Change the MotoSuiveur® settings.
 Configuration has a secure access code at different levels
-- Display maintenance information of MotoSuiveur
+- Display maintenance information of MotoSuiveur®

-.. _MotoSuiveur HMI view:
+.. _MotoSuiveur® HMI view:
 .. figure:: ../../_img/Peter/ms-hmi-01.png
 	:scale: 100 %
 	:align: center

-	MotoSuiveur HMI
+	MotoSuiveur® HMI

 .. note::
-    MotoSuiveurHMI is not part of standard MotoSuiveur equipment and can be ordered additionally.
+    MotoSuiveur®HMI is not part of standard MotoSuiveur® equipment and can be ordered additionally.
     MSHMI can be added/ordered in any stage of project.

 MSHMI Touch Screen Operations